 9. The TSCTSF sends such notifications in step 8 to the NEF via Ntsctsf_QoSandTSCAssistance service.
 If the information targeting to a group is for user plan connection between two UEs and TSCTSF performs division, the TSCTSF can react to the notifications as described in clause 6.2.2 before sending those notification to NEF.

 10. The NEF sends such notifications in step 9 to the AF via NEF service.

+6.2.3.2 Procedure to support CSA and CSR performance characteristics monitoring

+Figure 6.2.3.2-1: Procedure to support CSA and CSR performance characteristics monitoring

+Step 0~2 utilizes existing procedure for CSA or CSR analytics subscribe by AFs via NEF, as described in clause 6.1.1.2 of TS 23.288[8].

+If CSA performance characteristics analytics is required, AF may subscribe latency distribution condition related information for UE (groups) to NWDAF via NEF.
+E.g. AF may subscribe guaranteed percentage in a required latency of 10ms.

+If CSR performance characteristics analytics is required, AF may subscribe failure condition (e.g. indicating failures and mean time relationship) for UE (groups) to NWDAF via NEF.

+3. NWDAF obtains UE groups subscription data.

+4. NWDAF requests for data collection via Npcf_EventExposure subscribe to PCF for target UE (groups), with CSA or CSR analytics request in step one, and may include a notification target address.

+5. PCC rules configure for the requested CSA or CSR analytics of step one, e.g.

+When AF subscribe guaranteed percentage in a required latency of 10ms for CSA,PCF may set a rule of monitoring of E2E latency >10ms, indicatoring 5GS can not fulfill a specified QoS of 10ms.

+When AF subscribe a request mean time between failures for CSR, PCF may set a rule of monitoring the starting and ending time of two failures.

+6. SM policy control update with requested performance monitoring.

+7. UPF collects the monitoring data. e.g. the E2E latency, the starting and ending time of a failure of QoS enforcement.

+8. UPF reports the collected data to NWDAF by the notification target address.
+It should be noted that CSA or CSR is not a real-time performance, the granularity may be day, month, or year.
+So UPF may determine the report frequency itself.

+9. NWDAF analyses the collected data.
+E.g. for CSA analysis, NWDAF takes statistics in the E2E latency distribution and determine a relationship between a guaranteed percentage and a required latency.
+For CSR analysis, NWDAF takes statistics in the starting and ending time of every failure and determine a mean time between failures or a probability of no failure within a specified period of time for CSR.

+10~11.
+NWDAF reports the result of CSA or CSR analysis to AF.

 6.2.4 Impacts on existing entities and interfaces

-AF: provide the transfer interval, data volume per cycle time, the average and peak data rates, the maximum end-to-end latency, the service bit rate, Requested packet error rate, temporal invalidity condition (start-time, end-time), target PDU Type in AF request.
+AF: provide the transfer interval, data volume per cycle time, the average and peak data rates, the maximum end-to-end latency, the service bit rate, Requested packet error rate, temporal invalidity condition (start-time, end-time), target PDU Type, CSA or CSR analytics in AF request.
 AF can support division of end-to-end latency for UE-UE traffic.
 AF can manipulate the order of the requested PDU Session Type in 5G VN group data to influence the setting with precedence value at PCF when generating URSP rules.

 NEF: query UDR with the group ID to retrieve the group subscription data, and then transform the information target to a group to information for each UE group member.